 Conclusion

 At SeoProfy, we specialize in ecommerce SEO and understand how to prioritize what brings actual results.
-We help brands optimize ecommerce product pages, improve category structure, and grow visibility across high-intent searches.
+We help brands optimize ecommerce product pages, improve category structure, and grow online visibility across high-intent searches.